 Who is writing the article that you are reading?
 Checking this information is a great way to know if the information you are getting is reliable.

-Several people talk about things they barely understand on the internet.
+Several people discuss topics they barely understand on the internet.
 While reading these posts to help you develop new ideas is OK, you shouldn’t bet your life on them.

-So check the author of the text you are reading and google it.
-If they are self-made people, look at what they have written before or their credentials.
+So, check the author of the text you are reading and look them up on Google.
+If they are self-made individuals, consider their previous work or credentials.

 See if they have a website, a Twitter account, or a LinkedIn profile.
 If you can’t find them on your own, a reverse name lookup like Free People Search will show you all their social media accounts and any criminal or other public records that address their character or history.
-All this information will become very relevant if you try to determine their credibility as a writer.
+All this information will become particularly relevant if you attempt to assess their credibility as a writer.

 Look At Statistics